popey/snappy-docs/build-snaps/java.md

 Here are some snap advantages that will benefit many Java projects:

-* Simplify installation instructions, regardless of distribution, to snap install myjavaapp.
+* Simplify installation instructions, regardless of distribution, to `snap install myjavaapp`.
 * Directly control the delivery of automatic application updates.

 # Getting started